 - Make wholegrain or wholemeal toast, and add toppings.
-Try a small serve of baked beans, tomatoes, creamed corn, mushrooms or cottage cheese.
-Or spread thinly with jam, honey or peanut butter.
-Instead of butter, use margarine spreads made from canola, sunflower or olive oil.
+Try a small serve of baked beans, tomatoes, creamed corn, mushrooms or reduced-fat cottage cheese.

 - Have some high-fibre wholegrain cereal such as rolled oats, wheat biscuits or bran cereals.
-Choose untoasted types and use reduced fat milk, yoghurt or ‘added calcium’ soy drinks.
 Add some fruit – fresh, stewed or canned.
-Choose fruit canned in natural or unsweetened juice, or drain the liquid from the fruit.

 - Poach, boil or scramble eggs with reduced fat milk and serve with tomatoes, spinach, mushrooms and salmon.
 Serve on wholegrain or wholemeal bread.

 - Have a sandwich with wholemeal or wholegrain bread.
-Fill with lots of salad vegetables and a small serving of lean meat, skinless chicken, canned fish, hommus or a reduced fat cheese (e.g. cottage cheese).
+Fill with lots of salad vegetables and a small serving of lean meat, skinless chicken, canned fish, hummus or a reduced fat cheese

 - Make an interesting salad with plenty of different vegetables.
 Include lean meats, skinless poultry, fish or legumes (like four bean mix or chickpeas) or skinless chicken.
-Try adding fresh fruit or plain, unsalted nuts.
+Try adding fresh fruit or nuts.
 You could add wholemeal pasta, brown rice, couscous or noodles.
-Use dressings based on olive or canola oil, instead of creamy or salty ones.

 - Make a stir-fry with lots of vegetables and some lean meat, skinless chicken or fish.
 Use canola, sunflower, soybean, olive, sesame or peanut oil.
 Flavour with garlic, onion, chilli or ginger and add some legumes or plain, unsalted nuts.
 Serve with brown rice.

 - Grill or roast a lean cut of meat, skinless poultry or fish, and flavour with herbs, spices or garlic.
 Serve with vegetables or salad and a grain-based food, such as wholemeal pasta, brown rice, couscous or polenta.

 - Make burritos, tacos or tortilla wraps using, red kidney beans.
 Add plenty of vegetables to the mixture and use reduced fat unflavoured yoghurt or avocado as a topping